aws-samples/lti-ready-virtual-classroom-with-amazon-chime-sdk/chime-sdk-components/README.md

-# LTI-ready virtual classroom experiences with Amazon Chime SDK
+# Amazon Chime SDK Meetings Experience
 This project provides resources to roll out infrastructure to add meeting capabilities to an existing [LTI](https://www.imsglobal.org/activity/learning-tools-interoperability) tool integrating with platforms such as Moodle, Canvas, or Blackboard.

 Using this sample repository, you can easily enable audio, video, and screenshare enabled meetings in your LTI based applications powered by [Amazon Chime SDK](https://aws.amazon.com/chime/chime-sdk/).